For the needed volumes of documents, see Pipelines.

-It is important to not that what counts is the meaning of the value, not the value itself.
+What counts is the meaning of the value, not the value itself.
 For instance, on some invoices which carry no tax, the net amount and the total amount have the same value.
 But they are clearly different concepts.
-Consequently, they should not both be labelled as total amount.
-Only the one whose meaning is to represent the total amount, should be labelled as total amount.
+Consequently, they should not be labeled both as total amount but only the one whose meaning is to represent the total amount.

 See below the main actions you need to perform when labeling documents.
 A given field may be labeled in multiple places on the same page.

-- Tap the shortcut key to label the field
+When your selection is accurate, tap the shortcut key to label the field.

-- After you have labeled some Column fields, and only if some rows span multiple lines of text, then you may group them together by using the “/” key to indicate that they are part of the same table row.
-A green box will appear around the group.
+After you have labeled some Column fields, and only if some rows span multiple lines of text, then you may group them together by pressing the

-- Click on the text in the sidebar or the top bar and edit the content.
-A small lock will appear to indicate the field has been manually edited.
-This is necessary when labelling test sets.
+Click on the text in the sidebar or the top bar and edit the content.
+A small lock appears to indicate the field has been manually edited.
+This is necessary when labeling evaluation sets.

-- Click on the lock, and the field will revert to its auto-extracted value.
+Click on the lock, and the field reverts to its auto-extracted value.